Why You Should Add Call to Actions to your Blog Post to Boost Sales

 - Side panels – a great way to remind readers about your products and services while they browse

-- Purchase pages – a single page that lists all your products and services that is directed by every CTA on blog pages
+- Purchase pages – a single page that lists all your products and services that every CTA directs on blog pages

 - End of page, article, post – a must for all blogs and content on your website